 Given their intrinsic ability to inflict harm on others, firearms are socially and politically controversial products.
 As a result, the production and sale of firearms is influenced by social and political pressures in addition to regulatory restrictions.
-For instance, the Group has been facing controversy recently for the alleged use of its high-powered hunting rifles (marketed under the brand name "Safari Classics") in South Africa and Mozambique in wildlife crimes.
+For instance, the Group has been facing controversy for the alleged use of its high-powered hunting rifles (marketed under the brand name "Safari Classics") in South Africa and Mozambique in wildlife crimes.
 Although the investigations carried out by the United States House Committee on Foreign Affairs and several other U.S. governmental agencies have not concluded that the Group violated any laws in connection with the sale of the Safari Classics rifles, in January 2019, the Group discontinued the production of Safari Classics rifles to prevent their use for illicit purposes.
-Although the revenues from the sale of Safari Classics rifles accounted for less than 1 per cent. of the Group's total revenues in 2018 and the Group therefore believes that the discontinuation of the Safari Classics investigations, and any similar investigations in the future, may have an adverse impact on the Group's reputation, which in turn could negatively impact the Group's revenues.
+Although the discontinuation of the Safari Classics brand did not have any material adverse effect on the Group's business and results of operations, the Safari Classics investigations, but any similar investigations in the future, may have an adverse impact on the Group's reputation, which in turn could negatively impact the Group's revenues.